Are There Any Benefits to Intermittent Fasting?

 “More Than 40% of Cancer Cases Can Be Prevented!”

 Some causes of cancer are sadly either genetic, or as a result of old age.
-It is an unfortunate fact that as we age we become more at risk of many forms of cancer.
-However, as we can see from the NBC News statistics, almost half of the cancer cases we see today could be prevented through healthier and smarter lifestyle choices.
-We can also see from the above chart that smoking, obesity and alcohol are the leading causes of a fair amount of cancer cases.
+It is a fact that as we age we become more at risk of many forms of cancer.
+However, as we can see from the NBC News statistics, almost have of the cancer cases we see today could be prevented through smart lifestyle choices.
+We can also see from the above chart that smoking, obesity and alcohol are the leading causes of self inflicted cancer.

 Less Risk of Alzheimer’s, Dementia and Parkinson’s Disease